 Who’s doing this research?

-The research is being led by Professor Sara Bice of I2S (Institute for Infrastructure in Society) within the Crawford School of Public Policy at the Australian National University.
+The research is being led by the ANU I2S (Institute for Infrastructure in Society) within the Crawford School of Public Policy at the Australian National University.

 This study is funded by the ANU and is part of a broader program of work with our project partners listed on our website.
 The project has the unconditional approval of the ANU Human Research Ethics Committee (Protocol no. 2023/234).